 4. Using an inappropriate theme

 Obviously, not all themes are the same.
-Some are for business, some are for freelancers’ portfolios, and others are for photographers who only want to showcase their photos.
+Some are for business, some are for freelancers’ portfolios to show off your skills, and others are for photographers who only want to showcase their photos.
 Meaning, what industry you are in should define what would be the best theme to use.
 Your theme is going to be the face of your brand.
 You wouldn’t want to be seen as an ugly, cluttered, and a mess of a website.

 5. Not having a contact form